hashicorp/terraform-provider-google/website/docs/r/dns_record_set.markdown

 Manages a set of DNS records within Google Cloud DNS.

+~> **Note:** The Google Cloud DNS API requires NS records be present at all times.
+To accommodate this, when creating NS records, the default records Google automatically creates will be silently overwritten.
+Also, when destroying NS records, Terraform will not actually remove NS records, but will report that it did.

 ## Example Usage

 ### Binding a DNS name to the ephemeral IP of a new instance: